Day 1 - Saturday

-The trail passes an old stone village called "Vucipolje" and will lead you to the lake Peruca where you can swim with your horse.
+The trail passes an old stone village called "Vucipolje" and will lead you to the lake Peruca.
 After some relaxation time you will leave the horses by the lake and go back to the ranch by car (20 minute journey), where you will have dinner with a glass of home-made wine and enjoy traditional music played by your host on the guitar.

 The next morning, you will ride through Vrlika and start climbing up the mountains through the village of Maovice.
 At the top of the mountain you will be amazed at the breathtaking, panoramic views across the beautiful landscape of wild rivers, fields and hills.
 After a quick break, you will start the descent down to the foot of the mountain where you will have lunch.
-Then, the pace will pick up as you trot, canter and gallop through stunning plantations of vineyards to the town of Drnis.
+After lunch the pace picks up as you trot, canter and gallop through stunning plantations of vineyards to the town of Drnis.

-Today you will start the adventure to the National Park Krka, you will gallop to the little village Bristane where lunch will be served at a family farm with local cuisine and schnapps.
-You will then leave the horses and travel by boat to see the island of Visovac whom is counted among the most important natural and prehistorical monuments of the Republic of Croatia.
+Today you will start the adventure to the Krka National Park, galloping to the little village Bristane where lunch will be served at a family farm with local cuisine and schnapps.
+You then leave the horses and travel by boat to see the island of Visovac which is counted among the most important natural and prehistorical monuments of the Republic of Croatia.
 Since 1445 it has been the site of the Franciscan Monastery of Our Lady of Mercy and the church of Our Lady of Visovac.

-Together with the magnificent landscape of Visovac lake, this creates a unique setting.
-The monastery has an important archaeological collection, a collection of historical vessels, and a rich library of many historical manuscripts and valuable books.
+Together with the magnificent landscape of Visovac lake this creates a unique setting.
+The monastery has an important archaeological collection of historical vessels and a rich library of many historical manuscripts and valuable books.
 After seeing the island Visovac and its lake you will continue with the sightseeing tour to see "Roski slap".
 You will be able to swim in the river, enjoying the amazing surroundings and marvel at the beautiful waterfalls along the river.

-After sightseeing this breathtaking landscape you will go back to the lovely village of Bristane, to enjoy dinner in the company of the hospitable hosts, followed by a good nights sleep.
+After sightseeing this breathtaking landscape you will head back to the lovely village of Bristane, to enjoy dinner in the company of your hospitable hosts, followed by a good nights sleep.

 In the morning you will continue trotting and galloping to the Canyon of the river Cikola.
-The canyon is one of the most beautiful places at the National Park Krka.
-As you continue, on your right hand side you will be able to see the river Cikola entering the Visovac lake surrounded with enormous cliffs, rich in colourful flora.
+The canyon is one of the most beautiful places in Krka National Park.
+As you continue, on your right hand side you will be able to see the river Cikola entering the Visovac lake, surrounded with enormous cliffs which are rich in colourful flora.
 You will then make your way down into the canyon and continue trotting and galloping to the Cikola river crossing.
 After climbing up the canyon you will have lunch and refresh yourself with a cold drink.

-After a lunch break you will carry on riding through the villages Goris and Konjevrate with a combination of trotting and galloping until you arrive at the entrance of the National Park Krka named "Skradinski Buk".
-That is also the end of this unforgettable trail, after you unsaddle your horse, you will be transferred back to the ranch.
+After a lunch break you carry on riding through the villages Goris and Konjevrate, with a combination of trotting and galloping until you arrive at the entrance of Krka National Park, named "Skradinski Buk".
+This is also the end of your unforgettable trail and after unsaddling your horse, you will be transferred back to the ranch.

 The travertine cascades of the Krka river are made of very delicate material and are sensitive to natural changes and all human activity.
 They can even be considered a living creature as they grow, develop and age and can die if there is no water.

-One of the interesting things that you will be able to see is the renovated water-mills of the Krka National Park, the presentations include the milling of grain, the washing and treading of cloth, the weaving of bags and rugs, the smithing of horseshoes, ploughing, sowing, and the preparation of the food in an old-fashioned kitchen.
+One of the interesting things that you will be able to see is the renovated water-mills of the Krka National Park - the presentations include the milling of grain, the washing and treading of cloth, the weaving of bags and rugs, the smithing of horseshoes, ploughing, sowing, and the preparation of food in an old-fashioned kitchen.

 Due to the weather or any other unforeseen circumstances, the route and programme may have to be adapted.